philosopherdog/W5D4-LHL-Testing/README.md

 - We usually don't want to inject an actual defaults object or whatever other dependency.
 We want a fake of some kind.
 - There are 2 fundamental types of fake objects: Stubs and Mocks.
 - The difference has to do with what object the test queries.
-- Tests query the sut for stubs and the sut queries the mock for mocks.
+- Tests query the sut for stubs.
+- For mocks the tests query the mock object.

 ![](imgs/stub.png)